marbiouk/Survey-Notation-Bar/README.md

 * Superglue

 ####Guide
-1. Using a colour printer, print our the print layer from Survey_Bar.pdf, trim to the outer rectangle using scissors or a craft knife.
+1. Using a colour printer, print out the print layer from Survey_Bar.pdf, trim to the outer rectangle using scissors or a craft knife.
 2. Laminate this using a laminator and laminating film, and then trim that.
 Make sure you leave about 5 mm of plastic around the outside of the trimmed part.
 This will allow you to stick it well inbetween the acrylic sheets.
 3. Laser cut the acrylic shapes, you should have a bottom part and a top part.
 4. Stick the printed bar to the bottom plate, using superglue and then position the top part, to create a sandwich with the laminated paper in the middle.
 You can use cable ties to secure the two parts together until the glue dries.